Code-Institute-Submissions/milestone-one-5/README.md

 1. "As a **music blogger** I would like to find out a little bit more about each member of the band." -- Music blogger

 # Design process
-* You'll see my initial idea, noted as Darwiche Idea 1 in my site mockup, is quite different to Darwiche Idea 2.
+* You'll see my initial idea, noted as Darwiche Idea 1 in my site mockup, is quite different to my final design for the site.

 * <a href="https://github.com/Jays-T/milestone-one/tree/master/wireframes/ms1-mockup1.pdf">Initial site mockup</a>
 * <a href="https://github.com/Jays-T/milestone-one/tree/master/wireframes/ms1SiteMap.pdf">Site Map mockup</a>